3.21. SMS meshing workflow, cyclone, Discrete Element Model (DEM)¶

 be turned on from the settings menu (select SMS: Segregated Mesher/Solver (beta)

 from the Mesher workflow drop down list).
-The blank
+The blank template will automatically

 prompt the user to use the SMS workflow and users are encouraged to try it and